-Line painting in BC has been evolving over the last decade since oil-based paints were discontinued by federal regulations in 2010, due to concerns around the environment and worker exposure to volatile organic compounds.
+Line painting in BC has been evolving since oil-based paints were discontinued by federal regulations in 2010, due to concerns around the environment and worker exposure to volatile organic compounds.

 We hear a lot of opinions about those old paints, and we understand the nostalgia.
 However, the fact remains that they’re no longer available to us.
 So, we’ve been coming up with solutions and honing our approach, to help you stay safely within the lines.